Beauty, Destinations, France, Travel

 A collection of bottles from a French Pharmacy

-Go ahead and do a web search for “City Pharma Paris” and you’ll see lots of blog posts and other websites praising the giant discount parapharmacie mecca.
-(I’ll still be here, promise).
+Go ahead and do a web search for “City Pharma Paris” and you’ll surely see a long line of blog posts and other websites praising the giant discount parapharmacie mecca in the results (it’s okay—I’ll still be here, promise).

 This post contains affiliate links, and I may receive a small commission if you make a purchase after clicking one of these links.